junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean laughs and nods, drinking the alcohol in the glass.
 It's not beer, and it tastes better than Elkins' stock.

 "You have job in this town?"
 Three drinks later, Dean asks.
-With poker cards in his hands, the Sundance Kid is dealing.
+With poker cards in his hands, Sundance is dealing.

 "Right down the road, the new bank has only two guards and closes at sunset."
 Butch tells him.
 Dean wonders curiously how come no one in the place hears their loud discussion of a robbery and not raise an alarm.
 But glancing around, judging by how drunk most forks are and it's still in the bright afternoon, the answer isn't too difficult to realize.